Cyberbolt/cfw/README.md

 #### Log Operations

 Dynamic query log `cfw log [num]`. 'num' is the number of query logs, and the query results will be in reverse chronological order.
+With your help, CFW can go from strength to strength.

 ### More